mostafa7arafa/n8n-workflow-portfolio/Telegram AI Chatbot with Human-in-the-Loop (HITL) Approval/README.md

 4.  **Google Gemini (PaLM) API Key:** For the Optimizer and Approval Check models.
 5.  **Supervisor Chat ID:** You must manually set the supervisor's Telegram Chat ID in the "Feedback" Telegram node to ensure approval requests are sent to the correct person.

-**IMPORTANT:** Never commit your secret keys or credentials directly to your GitHub repository.

 ## 📊 Workflow Overview

 <img width="1465" height="456" alt="image" src="https://github.com/user-attachments/assets/d31642eb-aca3-4193-8095-f52441bbb7d1" />